by Business Diamonds

 People, Light and Nature at the Hearth of a Sustainable Business.

-As in the past years, in this 2024 Business Diamonds and The Slow Corner decided to participate in the Sustainable Development Festival sponsored by Asvis.
+As in years past, in this 2024 Business Diamonds e The Slow Corner have decided to participate in the Sustainable Development Festival sponsored by Asvis.

 (For more information on Asvis click here, for more information on the Sustainable Development Festival and to access the replay of official events click here)

-On May 16, together with my colleagues, architects Serena Bartalucci, Simona Ventura, and Giordana Arcesilai, we spent two hours with our online audience to inform and engage in discussion.
+Last May 16, with my colleagues, architects Serena Bartalucci, Simona Ventura e Giordana Arcesilai, we spent two hours with the audience who intervened online to inform and confront each other.

 In this article you will find a concise summary of the content covered during the event.